WHITE TIGERS 1900 TO 1950s

 The last recorded wild white tiger was shot at Bihar in 1958.
 It was shot near Hazaribagh in Bihar, and the skin displayed at a Calcutta taxidermist’s establishment.
 Although they are no longer seen in the wild, the mutant gene may still be in the gene pool.
 The Boga-bagh (White Tiger) Tea Estate in upper Assam is so called from the two white tigers shot there at the beginning of the 1900s; one of them had "a lemon-coloured patch on the back of the neck, otherwise it was white with faint stripes".
 Two light-coloured tigers shot by WG Forbes of Hathikuli Tea Estate in 1929 were described at the time of curing by Messrs.
 Van Ingen as "red tigers" (i.e. light coloured with light brown stripes).

 White tigers have been recorded outside of the Indian state of Rewa and as far afield as China and Korea and from Nepal, Burma, the Malay Peninsula, Sumatra, and Java. (“A Chinese Bestiary - Strange Creatures from the Guideways Through Mountains And Seas” (Richard E. Strassberg) “Two hundred twenty li farther west is the Mountain Where Bird and Rat Share a Hole.
 On its heights are many white tigers and much white jade.)
 The surprise occurrence of white tigers in American Zoos suggests that several orange Bengal tigers imported from India may have carried the recessive white gene.
-The only identified carrier was the Bengal tigress Susie from an unidentified West coast zoo was a descendent of Mohan of Rewa via one of his heterozygous offspring sold to an animal dealer (information known to her buyers).
-Susie introduced the white gene into Amur/Siberian crosses).
+The only identified carrier was the Bengal tigress Susie who came from an unidentified West coast zoo, and who was a descendant of Mohan of Rewa via one of his heterozygous offspring sold to an animal dealer (information known to her buyers).
+Susie introduced the white gene into Amur/Siberian crosses.